zhenga8533/renegade-platinum-wiki/docs/special_events.md

 ---
 ## General Notes

 - All Pokémon here have the normal chance to be shiny.
-There are no shiny locks .
+- There are no shiny locks.
 ---

 ## Gift Pokémon